dkazakov8/dk-framework/packages/mobx-restore-state/README.md

 This is very confusing and depends on transpilers (Babel, TSC, Esbuild, SWC) which all behave differently.
 So, this library makes everything **consistent**.

-Now that you have fixed these errors and feels happy and still don't want `dk-mobx-restore-state`...
+Now that you have fixed these errors and feel happy and still don't want `dk-mobx-restore-state`...

 ```typescript
 class Target {